Spidey01/Mage-of-Elements-Volume-2/Part 5 - Common.md

 Yukari crosses her arms and continues.

 "I came here on a mission seeking The Island of Divine Wind.
-A merchant swindled the local ruler the last time the island came overheard and contracted The Third Order to assassinate him in revenge.
-Asking around about the island's current wearabouts: I heard of a blonde sword maiden who also seeks the island.
-By the time that I reached the inn there were scarcely few women meeting any of the descriptions I was given."
+A merchant swindled the local ruler when last the island came overheard.
+He contracted The Third Order to assassinate the merchant in revenge, and my family was assigned to carry it out.
+Asking around about the island's current whereabouts: I heard of a blonde sword maiden who also seeks this drifting island.
+By the time that I reached the inn: there were scarcely few women matching any of the descriptions I had been given."

 Kaz rubs his head in confusion.

 "What a coincidence.
-I've been seeking this floating island as well; we call it Breeze.
+I've been seeking this floating island as well; we simply call it Breeze.
 My order has been researching its movements for years now but I was the first to set out to actually find it.
-Everyone else was too afraid of the Guardians of Breeze."
+Everyone else was too afraid of the fabled Guardians of Breeze."

 You look from Kaz to Yukari and smile.
-The party is formed and the quest lay ahead.
+The party is formed and the real quest lay ahead.

 "Well, in my case: I heard there would be fine treasure.
-Problem is I don't really know where Breeze happens to be."
+Problem is I don't really know where Breeze happens to be right this moment."

   1. Ask the Mage
   2. Ask the Ninja
-  3. Original Plan